Fun facts about my grandfather

 David Henry Mortley (1820-1901)

 My immigrant ancestor David Henry Mortley was born in Kent County, England in 1820.
-His father died when he was 7, his mother died when he was 10.
+Not much is known about his parents – his father died when he was 7, his mother died when he was 10.

 Orphaned so young, he came alone to America, at age 16, not knowing one person on the ship headed to New York City.
-He traveled to Coshocton County, Ohio, where he apprenticed with his brother in the carpenter and joining trade.
+He traveled to Coshocton County, Ohio, where he apprenticed with his brother, Ford, in the carpenter and joining trade.

 He was a craftsman, a trait which perhaps contributed to his exquisite handwriting.
 When he was 30, he worked as a secretary on the 1950 Ohio constitutional convention, and it was with his hand that the parchment document of the new Ohio constitution was written.
 They paid him in today’s dollars $2,144 extra to do that. (“His chirograph being perfect, he wrote the great document on parchment.”)